Cian-Murray-Doyle/Food-Price-Forecast/README.md

 ![](images/pea_price.png)

-No we have our functions created we can quickly and easily carry out this forecasting on any of our datasets.
+Now we have our functions created we can quickly and easily carry out this forecasting on any of our datasets.

 ![](images/beans_over_time.png)